OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0056.md

 brew install libimobiledevice
 brew install ideviceinstaller
 ```

+If you have any issues, try installing the libraries from source, as the precompiled version may be outdated.

 After the installation you have several new command line tools available, such as `ideviceinfo`, `ideviceinstaller` or `idevicedebug`.
 Let's install and debug the @MASTG-APP-0028 app with the following commands: